 The wonderful thing about this hike is that the Matterhorn is in front of you all the way.

-We have more details, plus a map, in our Zermatt hiking guide.
+We have more details and a map in our Zermatt hiking guide.

 This out-and-back walk was one of our favourite challenging hikes in Switzerland.